MilanVlaski/saddle-points/README.md

 - [ ] Return an array of Saddle points
 - [ ] Find max elements in each array (row)
 	- [X] Find max value in array
-	- [ ] Then, find index of all elements with that value
+	- [ ] Then, find indexes of all elements with that value
 - [ ] Evaluate whether the elements have the minimum value in their respective columns
 	- [ ] Find min value in array
 	- [ ] Then, find index of all elements with that value